-Fred Rogers—who was born in Latrobe, Pennsylvania on March 20, 1928—remains an icon of kindness for the ages.
+Fred Rogers remains an icon of kindness for the ages.
 An innovator of children’s television, his salt-of-the-earth demeanor and genuinely gentle nature taught a generation of kids the value of kindness.
 Today, Google celebrates this "creator, musician, philosopher, and storyteller" with a stop-motion animation Doodle on its homepage.
 Here are 15 things you might not have known about everyone’s favorite “neighbor.”
-(Bonus fact: he's getting the Funko treatment!)
+(Bonus fact: he recently got the Funko treatment!)

 1. HE WAS BULLIED AS A CHILD.